Learning Generalizable Vision-Tactile Robotic Grasping Strategy for Deformable Objects via Transformer: EXPERIMENTS

-The gradient flow in recurrent networks, even for LSTM architecture, can gradually lose information of the previous inputs, resulting in the difficulty of capturing long-term dependencies \cite{Hochreiter01Gradient}.
-However, Transformer is able to mitigate this problem.
-Take TimeSformer as an example, we use the Attention Rollout method \cite {abnar2020quantifying} to visualize the learnt temporal attentions across vision \& tactile image sequences on several selected image patches, as shown in Fig.~\ref{fig:temporalAttention}.
-It can be seen that the image patches at the final frame do not only attend to themselves, but also their temporal neighbours at preceding frames (red color brightness denotes the attention weights).
+One important component of our framework is the Transformer models learned entirely from data.
+Therefore, we now examine what pattern has our models learned qualitatively.
+Take TimeSformer as an example, we use the Attention Rollout method \cite {abnar2020quantifying} to visualize the learned temporal attentions across vision \& tactile image sequences on several selected image patches, as shown in Fig.~\ref{fig:temporalAttention}.
+It can be seen that the image patches at the final frame do not only attend to themselves, but also their temporal neighbors at preceding frames (red color brightness denotes the attention weights).
 In addition, Fig.~\ref{fig:line} shows the normalized temporal attention weights of all selected image patches.
-An intriguing observation is that the image patches at first two frames, when the gripper initially touch the objects, share larger attention weights compared with succeeding intermediate frames.
+An intriguing observation is that the image patches at the first two frames, when the gripper initially touches the objects, share larger attention weights compared with succeeding intermediate frames.
 Our conjecture of this observation is due to the fact that as the initial and ending contact information is more inferable to the physical status of the manipulated objects, as well as to the grasping outcome.
+On the contrary, the gradient flow in recurrent networks, even for LSTM architecture, can gradually lose the information on the previous inputs, especially of the first few inputs, resulting in the difficulty of capturing long-term temporal dependencies \cite{Hochreiter01Gradient}.
+However, Transformer is able to mitigate this problem as demonstrated.

-The spatial attentions at the final frame for apple, plum, (seen during training) and kiwifruit (unseen during training) grasping are shown in Fig.~\ref{fig:spatialAttention}.
-For tactile images, the model mostly attends to the local contact region.
-For visual images, the model attends to the fruit surface near gripper's fingertips.
+Furthermore, we show the spatial attention at the final frame for apple, plum, (seen during training) and kiwifruit (unseen during training) grasping in Fig.~\ref{fig:spatialAttention}.
+For tactile images, the TimeSformer model mostly attends to the local contact region, and for visual images, it attends to the fruit surface near gripper's fingertips.
 Therefore, the Transformer models can incorporate more contact information for the grasping task.

-We highlight that the interpretability of attention mechanisms may provide with an alternative way of analyzing how deep learning methods understand the object's physical deformation properties captured by tactile and visual sensors during robotic contact-rich tasks.
+We highlight that the interpretability of attention mechanisms may provide an alternative way of analyzing how deep learning methods understand the object's physical deformation properties captured by tactile and visual sensors during contact-rich tasks.